sine-fdn/ileap-extension/README.md

 This code is also used to generate the JSON schema files for the iLEAP data model, which can be accessed from the folder [gen/schemas](gen/schemas/).

+## SQL-based Data Model

+You can access a SQL-based realization of the iLEAP data model in the file [ileap.sql](sql-example/ileap.sql).

 ## Contribute

 We welcome external contributions.